nordic-rse/nordic-rse.github.io/content/blog/2025-11-17-friendshipbook.md

 - XX Specialist / Expert.

-They often **like to code** in Python, but you may also find them using R, C, Julia, HTML/JavaScript, JS, Rust, STAN, Mojo, Bash, Groovy, Haskell, Fortran, C++, and Olaml or "whatever gets the job done".
+They often **like to code** in Python, but you may also find them using R, C, Julia, HTML/JavaScript, JS, Rust, STAN, Mojo, Bash, Groovy, Haskell, Fortran, C++, and OCaml or "whatever gets the job done".

 Here are some highlights of peoples **git commit message of their current career stage**: